pixelpax/cbh-take-home-project/Ticket_Breakdown.md

    1. Migration may be tricky-- I'm also assuming that clients will want '<NO ID>' shown if an agent is missing an ID after migration, and allowing for manual incremental migration, rather than disallowing them from migrating until every client_override_id is assigned

 Tickets:
-1. Migrate database and backend ORM to accommodate client_override_id
+1. Migrate database and backend ORM to accommodate client_override_id - 1-2 Day(s)
    1. Add a  column `client_override_id` to `agents`, w/ `unique` indexing.
        1. type guuid or int depending on existing db pattern
    2. Add a column `uses_client_override_ids` column to table `facilities`
    3. Add db comments (and ORM comments) on the original ID to make it clear that it's a 'table_id'
    4. Update backend ORM to include new fields, add model validation to ensure that facilities where `uses_override_id=true`
    5. Update tests to check that new validators will prevent agent creation and update where custom_id is not present
-2. Implement `PUT /agents/toggle-custom-ids` endpoint
+2. Implement `PUT /facilities/toggle-custom-ids` endpoint - 1 Day
    1. We need to be able to turn custom ids on
+   2. Merely flips the bool in `facilities`
+   3. Endpoint test
-3. Update agent creation/update endpoints to reject with proper messaging
+3. Update agent creation/update endpoints to reject with proper messaging - 1 Day
    1. Send sensible error messages in REST endpoints which modify the user, and make sure they handle errors where no `client_override_id` was provided for
+   2. Unit test the message
-4. Implement an endpoint to fetch users who are missing custom ids
+4. Implement an endpoint to fetch users who are missing custom ids - 1 Day
    1. Should be quick, just copy the existing GET agents endpoint with an additional 'WHERE' clause
+   2. Consider making another ticket to do the converse FE/BE; filter agents OUT who are missing `client_override_id`
+   3. Test the endpoint to make sure it gets all users w/ missing ids and none without.
 5. Send `client_override_id` where appropriate - 1 day
    1. `getShiftsByFacility` and `generateReports` should include `client_override_id` iff `facilities.uses_client_override_ids=true`
       1. We will later use this